Shreveport–Bossier City–Minden combined statistical area

-The Shreveport–Bossier City–Minden combined statistical area was made up of four parishes in northwestern Louisiana.
-The statistical area consisted of then-Shreveport–Bossier City metropolitan statistical area and then-Minden micropolitan statistical area.
-As of the 2010 census, the CSA had a population of 439,000 (though a July 1, 2011 estimate placed the population at 444,000).
-On February 28, 2013, OMB changed definitions of census statistical areas, and all four parishes in this combined statistical area were redefined as Shreveport–Bossier City metropolitan statistical area.
+The Shreveport–Bossier City–Minden combined statistical area is made up of four parishes in northwestern Louisiana.
+The statistical area consists of the Shreveport–Bossier City metropolitan statistical area and the Minden micropolitan statistical area.
+As of the 2010 census, the CSA had a population of 439,000 (though a July 1, 2011, estimate placed the population at 444,000).
+In 2013, OMB changed statistical definitions, subsuming Minden into the Shreveport metro (and therefore voiding the separate Combined Area); in 2018, these changes were reversed.